OpenPrinting/cups/packaging/README.md

-# OpenPrinting CUPS: Snap and OCI Image
+# OpenPrinting CUPS: Snap, OCI Image, EPM, and RPM Packages

 ## Overview
-This repository provides a complete CUPS printing stack in two formats:
+This repository provides a complete CUPS printing stack in multiple formats:
 - **Snap Package:** For snap-based or classic Linux systems.
 - **OCI Image (Docker/Rock):** For immutable Linux distributions and Docker-based environments.
+- **EPM and RPM Packages**: For binary distributions suitable for various Linux distributions.

 ## Links
 - [CUPS in the Snap Store](https://snapcraft.io/cups)